zzstoatzz/croniters/README.md

 # croniters

-A fast, Rust-powered cron expression parser and iterator for Python.
+a fast, rust-powered cron expression parser and iterator for Python.

 ## Overview

-`croniters` is a drop-in replacement for the Python `croniter` package, implemented in Rust using the battle-tested `cron` crate.
-It provides efficient cron expression parsing and iteration while maintaining API compatibility with `croniter`.
+`croniters` intends to be a drop-in replacement for the python [`croniter`](https://github.com/kiorky/croniter) package, implemented in Rust.

+> [!IMPORTANT]
+> I say "intends to" because while the test suite is ported and should cover the majority of cases, there may be subtle differences between rust and python implementations.

 ## Why?

-- **Performance**: Rust implementation provides significant performance improvements
-- **Reliability**: Built on proven Rust crates (`cron` and `chrono`)
-- **Compatibility**: Drop-in replacement for `croniter`
-- **Maintenance**: Simpler codebase by leveraging existing Rust ecosystem
+`croniter` is no longer maintained and everyone vendoring means more collective toil.

+rust already has good datetime support and rust types are great for this sort of pedantry.

-## Implementation Plan
+## Project Roadmap

+- port everything to rust incrementally, maintaining the public `croniter` API.
+- consider deprecating things that don't make coherent sense.

+### Phase 0: Setup
+- [x] get pyo3 setup
+- [x] port test suite from croniter
+- [ ] move constants and simple utils to rust

 ### Phase 1: Core Functionality